scop/bash-completion/doc/api-and-naming.md

 during one completion function run, each result should be copied to another variable between the calls to avoid it possibly being overwritten and lost on the next call.
-Also, the variables should also be ensured to be clear before each call, typically by `unset -v`ing them when multiple such calls are used, to avoid them interfering with each other.
+Also, the variables should also be ensured to be clear before each call that references the value, variable name, or their existence, typically by `unset -v`ing them when multiple such calls are used, to avoid them interfering with each other.

 ## Naming